Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/ms-unit.rst

 Finally, to complete the moment couple between the drum shaft and the MS unit, a dowel pins mounts between the unit and the crane body.

-MotoSuiveur unit size
+MotoSuiveur® unit size
 ---------------------

-.. _MotoSuiveur Unit arrest torque table:
+.. _MotoSuiveur® Unit arrest torque table:
-.. csv-table:: MotoSuiveur Unit arrest torque table
+.. csv-table:: MotoSuiveur® Unit arrest torque table
    :file: ../../_tables/ms-unit-torque.csv
    :delim: ;
    :header-rows: 1